jessex/pulse-dashboard/README.md

 #### Environment variables
 Second and last, set up your environment variables.

-For the frontend: copy the `.env.example` file and set variables accordingly per environment.
+For the frontend: copy the `.env.frontend.example` file and set variables accordingly per environment.
 At the moment, the app is deployed to both staging and production environments.
 Staging relies on environment variables stored in `.env.development` and production relies on variables in `.env.production`.
 Local relies on `.env.development.local`.

 Expected frontend environment variables include:
 * `REACT_APP_API_URL` - the base URL of the backend API server.